-The same considerations apply as with single-family housing, with one major difference.
+The same considerations apply to multi-family housing as with single-family housing, with one major difference.
 Landlords and homeowner associations play a gatekeeper role and, up to a point, can control which broadband service providers can gain access to a property.
 In some cases, this control poses a barrier - e.g., landlords can prevent or refuse to pay for upgrades - but in other cases it can be an opportunity.
 Even a small multi-tenant property could be attractive to a competitive provider, due to the low cost per customer to build and maintain facilities, and the potential for bulk purchases of service, by landlords or homeowner/tenant groups.
-Google Fiber is following this model in San Francisco.
+Google Fiber is following this model in San Francisco, although a recently enacted ordinance there all but eliminates the ability of multiple dwelling unit owners to block service from competitive providers.